SeasonalForecastingEngine/SeaVal/scripts/SeaValDocumentation/bookdown/_book/02-plotting.md

 <img src="02-plotting_files/figure-html/unnamed-chunk-6-1.png" width="480" />

 The color scale is no longer centered (white) at 0, but in the center of the (now asymetric) range.
 As a consequence, all gridpoints with anomaly 0 are shown in a light red.
-To fix this we can use the `midpoint` argument:
+To fix this, we can use the `midpoint` argument:

 ```r
 ggplot_dt(dt[month == 10 & year == 2020], 'ano',